apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 ```

 You may also need to declare the following Maven repository in your
-CAS Overlay to be able to resolve dependencies:
+CAS overlay to be able to resolve dependencies:

 ```xml
 <repositories>